god-s-perfect-idiot/POWER-sim/paper.md

 Siyad B and Prof. Basavaraj Talavar also played significant roles during the ideation and subsequent development reviews of the project.

+# Contributions

+We welcome all types of contributions, either code fixes, new features or doc improvements.
+For commits please follow conventional commits convention.
+All code must pass lint rules before it can be merged into main.

 # References